AlexKotl/EventRegistration/README.md

 # Register to Event App

-This App allows you to display form for registration, store data in Google Spreadsheets.
+This App allows you to display form for registration, store data in Google Spreadsheets, delete and edit rows.

 It is based on:
 - React
 - Flux
 - Google Sheets API
 - SASS
+- Mocha + Chai tests

 # Screenshots